andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

 ## Conclusions

-Clearly, a seamless migration from transpiled modules to ESM isn’t possible, at least in Node.
+Clearly, a seamless migration from transpiled modules to ESM isn’t possible, at least in Node.js.
 Where does this leave us?

 ### Setting the right `module` compiler option is critical